-A rough estimate of the number of donors contributing to the measurements shown in Fig. 9 can be obtained by comparison with (Probst et al., 2017).
+A rough estimate of the number of donors contributing to 45 the measurements shown in Fig. 9 can be obtained by comparison with (Probst et al., 2017).
 Given the nearly identical resonator geometry, and assuming identical strain broadening in both samples, the ratio of the number of donors involved in both measurements is simply given by the ratio of resonator bandwidths.
-For the low-Q configuration, such as the two-pulse echo of Fig. 9, this corresponds to $\simeq 5 \times 10^3$ dopants; in the high-Q configuration (see the three- and fivepulse data in the next paragraph), this number is reduced to $\simeq 5 \times 10^2$ dopants.
+For the low-Q configuration, such as the two-pulse-echo of Fig. 9, this corresponds to $\simeq 5\cdot 10^3$ dopants; in the high-Q configuration (see the 3- and 5-pulse data in the next paragraph), this number is reduced to $\simeq 5\cdot 10^2$ dopants.